ARM-software/astc-encoder/Docs/BranchNotes.md

-The restructure becomes particular important with an eye on a long-term objective (v3?) to support compression passes running on a GPU, as it is necessary to offload relatively large batches of work, while also avoiding bottlenecking GPU performance on memory access overheads rather than useful processing.
+The restructure becomes particular important with an eye on a long-term objective (v3?) to support compression passes running on a GPU, as it is necessary to offload relatively large batches of work, while also avoiding bottle necking GPU performance on memory access overheads rather than useful processing.

 ## Algorithm tuning